ecadlabs/taquito-test-dapp-vue/CONTRIBUTING.md

   const Tezos = walletStore.getTezos;

-  // Tell the diagram store which diagram we're using diagramStore.setTestDiagram(TEST_ID, "my-diagram");
+  // Tell the diagram store which diagram we're using
+  // IMPORTANT: You should set a default diagram in the vue component onMounted hook later diagramStore.setTestDiagram(TEST_ID, "my-diagram");

   // Always surround your test logic in a try/catch